How To Bake A Bone-Building Brownie (Yes, You Read This Right!)

 3. Chocolate Contains At Least 5 Foundation Supplements

-Believe it or not, dark chocolate contains magnesium, copper, zinc, and manganese – all bone-building Foundation Supplements in the Save Our Bones Program.
+Believe it or not, dark chocolate contains magnesium, copper, zinc, and manganese – all bone-building Foundation Supplements in the Osteoporosis Reversal Program.
 When you cook with foods high in these minerals, you’re nourishing your bones while enjoying a delicious meal or treat.

 4. Dark Chocolate Offers Cardiovascular Benefits